cmintert/Abyssal_TTRPG/Abyssal.md

 > target number for her assistance is 15 - 5 = 10.
 She inputs her
 > calculations {7, 12, 14} into the terminal.
 The algorithm stabilizes
 > at the middle value of 12.
 This result, being 2 above 10, augments her
-> skill value to a total of 7.
+> Expertise Area Level to a total of 7.
 Her aid is well-calculated and paves the
 > way for Jaxon\'s attempt.
 >
 > Jaxon\'s Main Roll: